-Although living wage methodology may vary in its calculation, the Global Living Wage Coalition (GLWC) and Anker Methodology's definition of living wage is widely accepted in the fashion industry and supported by the Just Group.
-Living Wage is defined by the GLWC as:
+Although living wage methodology may vary in its calculation, the Global Living Wage Coalition (GLWC) and Anker Methodology's definition of living wage is widely accepted in the fashion industry and supported by Premier Retail.
+Living Wage is defined by GLWC as:

 "The remuneration received for a standard workweek by a worker in a particular place sufficient to afford a decent standard of living for the worker and her or his family.
-Elements of a decent standard of living include food, water, housing, education, health care, transportation, clothing, and other essential needs including provision for unexpected events."
+Elements of a decent standard of living include food, water, housing, education, health care, transportation, clothing, and other essential needs including provision for unexpected events"

-In spite of the industry challenges with living wage, the Just Group fully supports the principle of a living wage in our supply chain.
+In spite of the industry challenges with living wage, Premier Retail fully supports the principle of a living wage in our supply chain.